Changissnz/selfinterest/README.md

 axiom.
-By designs such as these, in practice widely enforced, human beings of societies that have passing proficiency in control of the axiom's occurrence, then find themselves to be regulated by artificial axioms and thus mainly obey these instructions as if it were nature itself, but to be accurate, this is habit becoming second-nature.
+By designs such as these, in practice widely enforced, human beings of societies that have passing proficiency in control of the axiom's occurrence, then find themselves to be regulated by artificial axioms and thus mainly obey these instructions as if they were nature itself, but to be accurate, this is habit becoming second-nature.
 The human being somehow stabilizes and improves their behavior where will works to act for that behavior, and the result is the artificial axiom